Manasvi-Bakshi/Resume-Job-Match/README.md

 ##  Dataset

-We use a structured dataset (`resume_data.csv`) with:
+This dataset was first used at Bitfest 2025 Datathon and is available via Kaggle.
+Here is the [link](https://www.kaggle.com/datasets/saugataroyarghya/resume-dataset) to the dataset and thank you The structured dataset (`resume_data.csv`) contains:

 - 9,544 resumes
 - 35 columns including skills, education, experience, and job postings
 - A special `matched_score` field that indicates how well each resume aligns with a job

-This dataset was first used at Bitfest 2025 Datathon and is available via Kaggle.
-Here is the [link](https://www.kaggle.com/datasets/saugataroyarghya/resume-dataset) to the dataset and thank you

-##  What This Project Does
+##  Project Implementation

-Here's what we explored:

 - Created **text embeddings** for resumes and job descriptions using **MiniLM** and fine tuned **BERT**
 - Trained a **neural network (MLP)** to predict how well a resume matches a job